jomarcello/Sigmapips-V2/README.md

 ## Error Handling

-- Uitgebreide logging van alle operaties
+- Extensive logging of all operations
-- Automatische retry mechanismen voor API calls
+- Automatic retry mechanisms for API calls
-- Graceful degradation bij service uitval
+- Graceful degradation during service outages
-- Fallback opties voor AI services
+- Fallback options for AI services

-## Deployment op Railway
+## Railway Deployment

-De applicatie draait op Railway met:
+The application runs on Railway with:
-- Automatische deployments via GitHub
+- Automatic deployments via GitHub
-- Webhook integratie voor Telegram
+- Webhook integration for Telegram
-- Redis persistence voor caching
+- Redis persistence for caching
-- Health checks voor uptime monitoring
+- Health checks for uptime monitoring
 - Auto-scaling based on load
 - Zero-downtime deployments

 ## Contributing

-1. Fork de repository
+1. Fork the repository
-2. Maak een feature branch
+2. Create a feature branch
-3. Commit je wijzigingen
+3. Commit your changes
-4. Push naar de branch
+4. Push to the branch
-5. Open een Pull Request
+5. Open a Pull Request

+## License

+MIT License

+## Contact

+For questions or suggestions, open an issue or submit a PR.